fsprojects/fsharp-ai-tools/README.md

 * Add examples of how to do static graph building and analysis based on FCS and quotations, e.g. for visualization

+* Add DiffSharp as a backend

+* Add Torch as a backend

 * Performance testing

+* Improve debugging for DSL through __CALLER__DEBUG__ feature for F#

+# Roadmap - Live checking

+* Make it into an F# Anaylzer, including adding tooltips to F# analyzer design

+* Make it into a nuget you reference and start live checking from the script

 # Roadmap - F# language things to consider